plesk/ext-home-screen-example/README.md

 ### 12. Block Name `getName()`

-Defines the name of the block to be displayed when customizing the Home page (in Customize drawer).
+Defines the block's name shown when customizing the Home page (inside the Customize drawer).
+By default, it is the same as the extension's name.

-- **Default value**: Extension title

 **Example:**